 There are a few different types of house survey, and which one you choose will depend on how thorough you want the inspection to be.
 Generally, there are 3 different types of property survey, sorted into different levels, and these include:

 The Condition Report is the most basic type of house survey, simply giving an overview of the property’s condition and highlighting any significant issues.
-However, it doesn’t go into much detail.
+But it doesn’t go into much detail.

 This type of buying a house survey is suitable if you’re looking to purchase a standard, modern property that’s in good condition, and just want to check that everything looks ok.